-Tcpdump command on Linux can be used to filter packets.
-Here are examples to filter ICMP and ICMPv6 packets with tcpdump command on Linux.
+Tcpdump command in Linux can be used to capture ICMP packets.
+We will start with ICMP protocol introduction and then check out how to filter ICMP and ICMPv6 packets with tcpdump command.

 What is ICMP?

 ICMP is short for Internet Control Message Protocol.
 It is a network layer protocol used by network devices to diagnose network communication issues.

 Ping is one of the most basic network debugging tools.
 It sends ICMP echo request packets to a host.
 If the host gets the packet and feels nice enough, it sends an ICMP echo-response packet in return.

 Check this post to learn more about ICMP port.

 How to use tcpdump to capture ICMP Packets

 In IPV4, we can use this tcpdump command to filter all ICMP packets.

 # tcpdump -i eth0 icmp